peterdotplus/JeevesBot/frontend/DEPLOYMENT.md

 ---

 **Next Steps:**
-1. Update `.env.production` with your actual values
+1. Update `config.json` with your actual production values
+2. Ensure backend `config.json` matches the frontend credentials
-2. Run `npm run build:prod`
+3. Run `npm run build`
-3. Deploy the `out/` folder to your web server
+4. Deploy the `out/` folder to your web server
-4. Test all functionality in production
+5. Test authentication and API functionality in production

+**Important Notes**:
+- `frontend/config.json` is excluded from Git to protect credentials
+- If you change credentials or configuration, you must rebuild and redeploy the application
+- Keep your production `config.json` file secure and backed up separately